OPEN: Initialize a file for read, write, sort, or matrix explorer (f)

 • OPEN(file=nam) ! opens file manager, selected file is opened

---- app if not selected the default is "rewind" (start at the beginning of the file)
+APPend --- app if not selected the default is 'rewind' (start at the beginning of the file)

---- unf if not selected the default is "FORmatteD" for sequential files
+• If UNFormatted is not selected the default is 'FORmatteD' for sequential files

 DIRect options:

---- bin this implies DIRect and RecL = 1.
-The difference is that READ and WRITE transfer the LEN(io_list) bytes instead of just 1 byte (
+• READ and WRITE transfer the LEN(io_list) bytes instead of just RecL bytes

 • OPEN(FIle=nam, BINary, Length=L)